-The Company leases various properties, including properties such as land and buildings.
-The lease terms range from 1 to 5 years.
+The Company leases various properties, including properties such as land and buildings and transportation equipment.
+The lease terms range from 2 to 3 years.

 The Company's leases effect on the financial position, financial performance and cash flows are as follow: